 The bigger the champion is, the more open-minded they are to coaching.
 The people who need it the most would never consider it, and those who need it the least would never go without it.

-The logic behind coaching is simple: when two champions go head-to-head, many times the only thing that favors the winner is a slight edge in thinking, strategy and technique.
+The logic behind coaching is simple: when two champions go head-to-head, many times the only thing that favors the winner is a slight edge in thinking, strategy, and technique.
 Coaching can provide this advantage that all champions look for.

 5. Olympians are Masters of Their Work/Rest Cycles

 To be an Olympic athlete means having to exert maximum effort.
 Olympians also know the enemy of all champions is physical and emotional burnout.
-That’s why they go to great lengths in the performance planning process to insure burnout never occurs more than once.
+That’s why they go to great lengths in the performance planning process to ensure burnout never occurs more than once.
 Every athlete competing at Sochi has a different breaking point and tolerance for pain.
 Once this point is established, a cycle of stress and recovery is implemented.

-In our daily lives we’re consumed with both personal and professional stressors.
+In our daily lives, we’re consumed with both personal and professional stressors.
 Time off and life balance are key factors in performance cycles, as are massive influxes of effort.
 The magic is in the mix.
-Olympians are pushed to the max physically, emotionally and mentally, and it’s why their training regimen is filled with plenty of time to rest, refresh and rejuvenate.
+Olympians are pushed to the max physically, emotionally, and mentally, and it’s why their training regimen is filled with plenty of time to rest, refresh and rejuvenate.

-Steve Siebold is author of the book Die Fat or Get Tough: 101 Differences in Thinking Between Fat People and Fit People, and a mental toughness coach who has helped thousands of people lose weight.
+Steve Siebold is the author of the book Die Fat or Get Tough: 101 Differences in Thinking Between Fat People and Fit People, and a mental toughness coach who has helped thousands of people lose weight.